Capture the Burst of Fall Foliage Colors With Tennessee Hikes & Road Trips

 Fall is just around the corner and Tennessee is one of the most beautiful places in the world to capture rich reds, bursting oranges and bright yellows.
 Autumn is the perfect time for fall foliage hikes and scenic road trips.

-In the Upper Cumberland region in Middle Tennessee, professional kayakers come from around the world to Rock Island State Park(link is external).
+In the Upper Cumberland region in Middle Tennessee, professional kayakers come from around the world to Rock Island State Park.
 Boating, fishing and wildlife viewing abound.
 Hear the roar of the water as you hike to cascading waterfalls and overlooks with beautiful views.

 Media Contacts